TamerTas/kubernetes/docs/proposals/config_data.md

 Any long-running system has mutating specification over time.
 In order to facilitate this functionality, `ConfigData` will be versioned and updates will automatically made available to the container.

 `resourceVersion` (Found in `ObjectMetadata`) of the `ConfigData` object will be updated by the API server every time the object is modified.
 After an update, modifications will be made visible to the consumer container.
-If the consumer uses the `Data` pairs only for initialization or during starting process, A rolling-update might be necessary to update the components.
+If the consumer uses the `Data` pairs only for initialization or during starting process, A rolling-update might be necessary to update the containers.

-It is then the consumer component's responsibility to make use of the updated data once it is made visible (or perform a rolling-update on consumers of that object.
+It is then the consumer container's responsibility to make use of the updated data once it is made visible (or perform a rolling-update on consumers of that object.
 This is especially true if `ConfigData` is injected as environment variables.
 Dynamic configuration with environment variables is out of scope).

 ### Advantages